 park on street (metered) or valet parking

 Extended Schdule during summer - Huntington Beach (Surf City USA) or Laguna Beach

 Your route: The night before your trip, figure out how to get to Jamboree and the PCH (Pacific Coast Highway, also called Coast Highway, Highway 1, Coast Highway 1, or US 101).
 If you ask for directions to the PCH; almost anyone who lives here will know what you mean.

 Food: If you and your family are trying to save money, I'd suggest packing a few sandwiches and cold drinks for lunch in a small tote-able soft-sided cooler.
-If you have some money to spend and don't mind "vacation" food, you can certainly grab a hot dog, corn dog, frozen banana on a stick, even sushi on Balboa Island and at Ruby's Restaurant on one of the piers that is scheduled on "Billie's Perfect Day Tour for You".
-Of course, there is wonderful higher priced dining all over Newport Beach.
-(Although not on this itinerary, you might want to check out the Back Bay Bistro at Newport Dunes.
-This restaurant has one of the newest, most modern European architectural designs that you'll find, complete with a retractable roof; and the menu is filled with award-winning selections.
-In spite of its sophisticated styling, you can feel comfortable in casual attire just as you can all over the OC where you invariably have sand in your sandals.
+If you have some money to spend and don't mind "vacation" food, you can certainly grab a hot dog, corn dog, frozen banana on a stick, or even sushi on Balboa Island and at Ruby's Restaurant on one of the piers scheduled on "Billie's Perfect Day Tour for You".
+In spite of sophisticated styling in upscale restaurants, you can feel comfortable in casual attire just as you can all over the OC where you invariably have sand in your sandals.

 Corona del Mar

 Surfing at Wedge after Hurricane Marie Created 20 ft.
 Waves